 Where in the US is the Omicron variant and how quickly is it spreading?

-It’s been only a month since South Africa first reported the discovery of the Omicron variant of coronavirus to the World Health Organisation, but the new strain has already had a huge impact around the world.
+It’s been only a month since South Africa first reported the discovery of the Omicron variant of coronavirus to the World Health Organisation (WHO) but the new strain has already had a huge impact around the world.

 Where in the US is Omicron?